-$z = x + \alpha y \longrightarrow Z = X + \alpha Y (vector opes)$ in general: saxpy $\longrightarrow$ dgemm
+$z = x + \alpha y \longrightarrow Z = X + \alpha Y (vector opes)$ in general: saxpy $\rightarrow$ dgemm

 - But we have sparse matrices.
-It is not so straightforward to split their nonzeros into blocks. - In fact, we need to reorder them in order to get blocks. - Application-based blocks in discretized systems. - Graph-based strategies which can be very fast. - ▶ But we need to optimize the block structure of L: supernodes. - Help: again our good friend, the elimination tree.
+It is not so straightforward to split their nonzeros into blocks. - We need to reorder them. - Application-based blocks in discretized systems. - Graph-based strategies (indistinguishability). - ▶ But, needed to optimize the block structure of L: supernodes. - Getting them: use the elimination tree.